 My interest in making photographs began when I took a photography class in my sophomore year in high school (i.e. 1970).
 For many years after high school, I did not do much ‘serious’ photography.
 Education, family and career took up the majority of my energies.
 Nearing the end of my career, and with the coming of digital cameras, I rekindled my interest in making photographs.
 I bought a Nikon D70 dSLR the day they were first available in 2004 and have barged ahead ever since!

 In August of 2013, I retired from a career as a chemistry professor.
 Since that time most of my creative energies have gone into photography.
 My main photographic interests are wildlife, especially odonta (dragonflies and damselflies), and the landscape.
 However, I make photographs of many other subjects as I wend my way through life.

-I maintain two websites this one, which serves as a relatively static portfolio, and Photographs by Frank, a blog where I post photographs as I make them.
+This website consists of two sections.
+A relatively static portfolio and a blog where I post photographs as I make them.

 If you have any questions about my photography, please do not hesitate to email me at frank_at_frg-photo.com (replace the “_at_” with a “@”).

 The photo of me on this page was made by my late friend Dana Lipp.